kubernetes-retired/external-storage/snapshot/volume-snapshotting-proposal.md

     * The data consistency would be best-effort only: e.g., call fsfreeze prior the snapshot on filesystems that support it.

-    * There are several proposed solutions that would enable the users to specify the action to perform prior/after the
+    * There are several proposed solutions that would enable the users to specify the action to perform prior to/after the
     snapshots: e.g. use pod annotations.

 * Snapshot failure